Multipolar exchange interaction and complex order in insulating lanthanides: First principles calculations

 due to the phase factors of the atomic orbitals.
 The transfer parameters are transformed into the form with the basis of the spherical harmonics.
 The derived transfer parameters are listed in Table \ref{Table:t}.
-These parameters are described in the basis of standard spherical harmonics of Condon-Shortley's phase convention rather than the modified one.
+In the table, the transfer parameters are described in the basis of standard spherical harmonics of Condon-Shortley's phase convention rather than the modified one.